FOCUS AREAS

 Healthy, biodiverse, and fire resilient forests are essential to ensure that trees continue to sequester carbon and that their abundant offerings and ecosystem services aren’t lost during wildfire events.

-Our forests are dramatically overcrowded and need to be thinned.
-Prescribed burning must be reintroduced to our landscape to reduce surface fuels and shift our forests back to more fire adapted ecosystems.
+Many forested acres in Northern California are dramatically overcrowded and need to be thinned.
+Additionally, prescribed burning must be reintroduced to our landscape to reduce surface fuels and shift our forests back to more fire-adapted ecosystems.
+To do so, initial treatments are often required.

 EDUCATION

-We seek to compile resources and educate forest owners and the public about the benefits provided by ecological forest stewardship.
-Some of these benefits include: positive climate impacts of healthy forests, advantages of prescribed burning, reforestation considerations and species selection, conservation considerations, importance of closing the forest carbon cycle by increasing wood utilization, and, by highlighting the nonprofit, public and tribal organizations that are making it happen.
+We seek to compile resources and educate forest owners, managers and the public about the benefits provided by active forest stewardship.
+Some of these benefits include: positive impacts of healthy forests, advantages of prescribed burning, reforestation considerations and species selection, conservation considerations, importance of closing the forest carbon cycle by increasing wood utilization, and, by highlighting the nonprofit, public and tribal organizations that are making it happen.

 WOOD PRODUCTS